Last Updated on July 1, 2026 by Daniel Globe

 |---|---|

-| 8.7 km round trip | It’s a long, demanding hike |
+| 8.7 km (5.4 mi) round trip | It’s a long, demanding hike |

-| 454 m gain | You’ll climb hard before the ridge |
+| 454 m (about 1,490 ft) gain | You’ll climb hard before the ridge |

-| Hogsback ridge | Narrow edges and 1,500-foot drops |
+| Hogsback ridge | Narrow edges and drops up to 1,500 feet |

 Start early to dodge bottlenecks.
 Wear sturdy shoes, bring water, and don’t hike in rain, wind, or ice.
 The trail’s carved steps and chains help, but you still need three points of contact.
-Liberation means moving with awareness, not rushing.

 Frequently Asked Questions

-Has Anyone Fallen off Mcafee Knob?
+Has anyone fallen off McAfee Knob?

 Conclusion